Multilingual DistilWhisper: Efficient Distillation of Multi-task Speech Models via Language-Specific Experts: DistilWhisper

-\parindent{0pt}\textbf{\textit{DistilWhisper} approach} is detailed at Figure~\ref{fig:arch}.
+\textbf{\ours} approach is detailed in Figure~\ref{fig:arch}.
 Our student is enriched with CLSR modules at each feed-forward for each language.
 These CLSR layers are initialized from the frozen weights of the corresponding feed-forward layer.
-At training time, for each language the model updates only the corresponding LS layers and gates.
-At inference time, the model loads the shared layers~(multilingual) and the LS modules and gates for the languages of interest, resulting in a limited parameter overhead.
+At training time, for each language the model updates only the corresponding language-specific modules and gates.
+At inference time, the model loads the shared modules~(multilingual) and the LS modules and gates for the languages of interest, resulting in a limited parameter overhead.
 We highlight that the use of CLSR modules brings more flexibility to our architecture when compared to adapters, as it allows for routing at the token-level.
 This makes this approach more capable of leveraging pre-existing knowledge~(shared frozen module) via LS gating activation.